 - UAB Police

-- Emergency response plan - everything you need to know
+- Severe weather and emergency response plans - everything you need to know

 If you have been assaulted or robbed, there are free resources which can help you: